 (3) An officer of the Commission, acting under the Commission’s order, may exclude the person from the place and may use necessary and reasonable help and force to do so.

-[Section 15A inserted by No. 30 of 2006 s.
+[Section 15A inserted: No. 30 of 2006 s.
 8.]

 15B.
 Punishment of contempt of Commission